steadybit/extension-host-windows/README.md

 ## Security

-We try to limit the permissions required by the extension to the absolute minimum.
+We limit the permissions required by the extension to the absolute minimum.

-In order to execute network attacks the extension needs to be executed as `Administrator`.
-Furthermore, the limit outgoing bandwidth attack creates and removes network QoS policies in the `SYSTEM` context.
+The extension must be executed as `Administrator` to perform network attacks.
+Furthermore, the "limit outgoing bandwidth attack" creates and removes network quality of service policies in the `SYSTEM` context.

 ## Troubleshooting

-In case of problems the extension logs are always a good starting point for investigations.
+In case of problems, the extension logs are always a good starting point for investigation.
 They are available as Windows application events or in the logfile `%PROGRAMDATA%/Steadybit GmbH/extension-host-windows.log`.

 ### Extension can not be reached

-Please check if the extension Windows service is started correctly and (re-)start it.
+Please check if the Windows service `SteadybitWindowsExtensionHost` is started correctly and (re-)start it.